Ever since introducing a ground fault circuit interrupter (GFCI outlet) in 1973, deaths from electrical shock have reduced by 83%.

-Benefits of installing ground fault circuit interrupters (GFCI outlets).
+Benefits of installing ground fault circuit breaker

 - It prevents electrical shock.

-- They prevent electrical fires.
+- Prevent electrical fires.

-- They protect electrical appliances from damage.
+- Protect electrical appliances from damage.

 Difference between AFCI outlet and GFCI

-Arc-fault circuit-interrupters (AFCI) and ground-fault circuit-interrupters (GFCI) are both electrical devices that protect against fire and electric shock.
+Arc-fault circuit interrupters (AFCI) and ground-fault circuit interrupters (GFCI) are both electrical devices that protect against fire and electric shock.